 using this approach.
 The ability of the AWR tools to model nonlinear components using discrete components and parameterized

-the speed of light is not needed to witness length contraction in the electronics realm; the passage of time
+the speed of light is not needed to witness length contraction in the electronics realm; the passage of time and its attendant

-interests, every edition is chock full of humorous quips and jokes.
-These tech-related items are from the June 2014
+every edition is chock full of humorous quips and jokes.
+These tech-related items are from the June 2014 edition.

 Why Computers Should Be Considered Masculine: